bridgecrewio/checkov/docs/4. Integrations/Terraform Scanning.md

 }
 ```

-To ensure coverage of objects within these modules, you can instruct checkov to scan the `.terraform` directory, after a `terraform init`, which will have retrieved the third party modules and any associated `.tf` files.
+To ensure coverage of objects within these modules, you can instruct Checkov to scan the `.terraform` directory, after a `terraform init`, which will have retrieved the third-party modules and any associated `.tf` files:

 ```python
 terraform init